Our Work in Guatemala

 Currently, Concern America has 4 field volunteers working with 400 trained community members, serving a population of 180,000 in Petén, Guatemala.
 The program was initiated in 1994 and continues the work begun by Concern America in the refugee camps in Mexico where Guatemalans sought refuge as they fled from serious repression in their country in the early 1980s during Guatemala’s civil war.

-Each year, the community-based health care workers trained by Concern America provide (on average) 150,000 high-quality, low-cost health consults, including those in the program’s HPP-run teaching clinic.
+Each year, the community-based health care workers trained by Concern America provide (on average) 150,000 high-quality, low-cost health consults, including those in the program’s Practitioner-run teaching clinic.
 The community health workers trained and accompanied through the program, as well as the population served by their work, are mostly (“of the land”) and include representatives of several Mayan ethnic groups including Q’eqchi’.

-Additionally, field volunteers work with communities on appropriate technology projects in the region which include working with a team of local community members to develop clean water systems, fuel-efficient stoves, and and environmental health education.
+Additionally, field volunteers work with communities on appropriate technology projects in the region which include working with a team of local community members to develop clean water systems, fuel-efficient stoves, and environmental health education.

 Finally, Concern America accompanies the Spoonmakers of Petén, an income-generation cooperative that produces fair trade, hand-carved, wooden kitchen utensils, enabling families to earn a steady, supplemental income.